 I was born in Washington DC to a family with nearly 400 years of history in North America, and have been studying and reading about Bulgarian history since 2005.
 Ironically enough, I became obsessed with podcasts around the same time.

-Since then I completed a bachelors degree in history and political science including a year at the American University in Bulgaria and an MA in Nationalism Studies at Central European University in Budapest.
+Since then I completed a bachelors degree in history and political science at the University of Mary Washington including a year at the American University in Bulgaria and an MA in Nationalism Studies at Central European University in Budapest.
 My thesis was about the political ideology of the Bulgarian Prime Minister Alexander Stamboliiski, a project I then continued in Sofia with a Fulbright grant.